Managing Your Holiday Custody Schedule

 If you do change the schedule, let the kids know as soon as possible.
 Give them as much advance notice as you can and don’t spring alterations on them at the last moment.
 Tell them what’s going on as soon as you know.

-Keeping them informed about changes—the whens and wheres and whos of the schedule—can help provide peace of mind and ease stress during the holidays.
+Keeping them informed about changes—the whens and wheres and whos of the schedule—provides peace of mind and eases stress during the holidays.

 Related Reading: Child Custody and Parental Relocation